![]() |

 at Mechanics Hall in Worcester, Massachusetts.
 The horn players, from

-left, are Robert Marlatt (corno 3), Jean Rife (corno 2) and Richard Menaul
+left, are Robert Marlatt (horn 3), Jean Rife (jhorn 2) and Richard Menaul

 bassoonists Marilyn Boenau (bassoon 2) and Andrew Schwartz (bassoon 1)